Overview of Curriculum

 Our two’s and three’s are encouraged to explore their independence at this naturally curious age, while learning to understand their feelings and emotions.
 Our staff will give them lots of opportunity to practice self-help skills by giving them freedom within boundaries.
 Each of our classrooms is equipped with soft blocks, dramatic play areas, sensory tables, books, and games.
 Literacy is encouraged through group and individual story reading and daily art lessons.
 The children can also explore their motor skills through climbers set up in each of the classrooms.

-In the Preschool classrooms conversations, friendships, and cooperation are strongly encouraged.
+In the Preschool classrooms, conversation, friendship, and cooperation are strongly encouraged.
 The children are shown the skills necessary to transition easily into their educational careers.
 Kindergarten readiness skills set in place by the State of Illinois are focused on, as well as monthly project approach topics to make learning fun.
 The preschool classrooms are structured in their daily routines, so that children will not only know what to expect, but also to further their independence in taking care of themselves more than before.
-The goal is to give our children the preparation they need to take care of themselves as much as possible in order to be more successful in when kindergarten begins.
-In this program your child will also have daily access to computers to become familiar with the skills of technology.
+The goal is to give our children the preparation they need to take care of themselves as much as possible in order to be more successful when kindergarten begins.
+Families can choose to enroll children for just the morning hours for focused preschool activities, or they can take advantage of our full day preschool program which allows children to practice academic skills, social skills, and learn routine in a relaxed setting that provides continuity throughout the day.

 We have two programs for our school-age children.
 The first is to provide a safe environment for children of working parents both before and after school, while also providing much needed transportation to and from school.
 There are arts, crafts, and games planned around holiday themes throughout the afternoons.
 The second program is the summer program designed for a fun, eventful, and yet educational way to spend the months off from school.
 We offer weekly themes, field trips, art, science, math, gross motor, and nutritional activities.
 Their environment promotes social interaction, individual exploration, and opportunities to test their independence.
-We also have the great advantage of our gym, built in 1998 to give the children a place to exercise and develop coordination, balance, and other athletic skills.
+In the school-age room we encourage long-term building and crafting projects and stem activities that promote focus, patience, and perseverance.